Street fighting begins in Kyiv; people urged to seek shelter

 A second Russian military transport plane was shot down near Bila Tserkva, 50 miles (85 kilometers) south of Kyiv, according to two American officials with direct knowledge of conditions on the ground in Ukraine.

-The U.S. and other global powers slapped ever-tougher sanctions on Russia as the invasion reverberated through the world’s economy and energy supplies, threatening to further hit ordinary households.
+The U.S. and other global powers slapped ever-tougher sanctions on Russia as the invasion reverberated through the world’s economy and energy supplies.
 U.N. officials said millions could flee Ukraine.
-Sports leagues moved to punish Russia and even the popular Eurovision song contest banned it from the May finals in Italy.
+Sports leagues moved to punish Russia, and even the popular Eurovision song contest banned it from the May finals in Italy.

 U.N. officials reported 25 civilian deaths, mostly from shelling and airstrikes, and said that 100,000 people were believed to have left their homes.
 They estimate that up to 4 million could flee if the fighting escalates.

-Zelenskyy tweeted that he and U.S. President Joe Biden spoke by phone and discussed “strengthening sanctions, concrete defense assistance and an antiwar coalition.”

-Late Friday, Biden signed a memo authorizing up to $350 million in additional security assistance to Ukraine, bringing the total security assistance approved for Ukraine to $1 billion over the past year.
-It was not immediately clear how quickly the aid would flow.
+Late Friday, U.S. President Joe Biden signed a memo authorizing up to $350 million in additional security assistance to Ukraine, bringing the total security aid approved for Ukraine to $1 billion over the past year.
+It was not clear how quickly the aid would flow.

 Putin has not disclosed his ultimate plans for Ukraine.
 Foreign Minister Sergey Lavrov gave a hint, saying, “We want to allow the Ukrainian people to determine its own fate.”
 Putin spokesman Dmitry Peskov said Russia recognizes Zelenskyy as the president, but would not say how long the Russian military operation could last.

-Ukrainians abruptly adjusted to life under fire, after Russian forces invaded the country from three sides as they massed an estimated 150,000 troops nearby.
+Russian forces invaded the country from three sides after amassing an estimated 150,000 troops nearby.

 Residents of a Kyiv apartment building woke to screaming, smoke and flying dust.
 What the mayor identified as Russian shelling tore off part of the building and ignited a fire.